chadlung/pecan/docs/source/simple_ajax.rst

 Simple AJAX
 ===========

-This guide will walk you through building a simple Pecan web application that uses AJAX to fetch information from the server.
+This guide will walk you through building a simple Pecan web application that uses AJAX to fetch JSON information from a server.

 First off, you'll need to install Pecan: